Get All the Dirt

 There is really only one thing that separates seed garlic and culinary garlic – size.
 The flavor and growing habits for these two types of garlic are identical.

 Other sellers often fail to note what size bulbs they deliver, as if this doesn't matter.
 Really?
-(Sad discovery - the biggest garlic wholesaler in the country sells culinary size bulbs as "seed".)
+(Sad discovery - the biggest garlic wholesaler in the country sells culinary size bulbs as "seed".
+We were shocked to see these runts in a local garden center.)

 Be smart - know what you're getting.